JonJae/TimeSeriesPrediction_FeedInMngmt/README.md

-# Quadra - Prediction of Renewable Power Loss caused by Feed-in Management Events
+# Prediction of Renewable Power Loss caused by Feed-in Management Events

 Final project at the Data Science Bootcamp **[@neuefische](www.neuefische.de)**.
 This project has been developed in 4 weeks in the fall of 2020 by Tjade Appel ([LinkedIn](www.linkedin.com/in/tjade-appel) / [GitHub](https://github.com/tjade27)) and Jonas Jaenicke ([LinkedIn](www.linkedin.com/in/jonasjaenicke) / [GitHub](https://github.com/JonJae)).
 Please feel free to contact us.